mmatz-ccri/geomesa/geomesa-tools/README.md

 #### Options (required options denoted with star)
       -a, --auths           Accumulo authorizations
-    * -c, --catalog         Catalog table name for GeoMesa --dtField             DateTime field name to use as the default dtg
+    * -c, --catalog         Catalog table name for GeoMesa --dtg                 DateTime field name to use as the default dtg
     * -f, --feature-name    Simple Feature Type name on which to operate -i, --instance        Accumulo instance name --mock                Run everything with a mock accumulo instance instead of a real one, Default: false